elifince1/istanbul-airbnb-analysis/README.md

 The analysis dataset is built at the listing level by combining cleaned listing information with calendar- and review-derived aggregates.
 The neighbourhood reference file was also audited during preprocessing; however, the listing file already contains the neighbourhood labels used in the final analysis dataset.

+The cleaning stage handles missing data explicitly: rows are removed when the target `price` is missing or unusable, extremely sparse columns (>80% missing) are dropped, and meaningful review-related missingness is preserved rather than globally imputed away.

 ## Phase 3 Outputs

 The April 14 milestone is completed in this repository through the following files: